project-chip/connectedhomeip/src/lwip/patches/README.md

 recent API change on upstream LwIP.
 The previous version of this function is `ip6_addr_netcmp`, so this function call may need to be replaced on older forks.

+### ND6 LLADDR fix

+This patch fixes a bug where the RA processing fails if the RA includes an LLADDR option with a hw address that is not the max length.
+This happens for thread devices.

+-   patch file: nd6_lladdr_fix.patch

 ## Important upstream patches

 ### Malformed neighbor solicitation packet fix